Effects Of Noise Pollution On Children's Health

 The urban development authority of every city, in its master plan, clearly segregates and separates noisy and polluting industries from residential areas.
 However, deviations from the master plan are rampant across India, resulting in industries and commercial spaces being established in residential areas.
 This is a primary cause for increase in noise pollution.
 Community action is needed to insist the authorities to follow the master plan.
 Construction of sound-proof rooms for extremely noisy industries may also be a viable solution.

 Creation of buffer zones, with trees along the roads in residential areas, is a good way to combat noise pollution as trees absorb sound.
-With several elements vying for the top spot in the list of things that’s harmful for your health, it’s your responsibility to keep noise off the list.
-Make sure you take steps to reduce noise pollution, before it can have an irreversible impact on your health.
+With several elements vying for the top spot in the list of things that are harmful to your health, it’s your responsibility to keep noise off the list.
+Make sure you take steps to reduce noise pollution before it can have an irreversible impact on your health.
 As the adage goes, prevention is definitely better than cure!

 Power Off: Electronic devices like TV, mobile phones and music systems are the primary sources of noise inside our homes.
 Strictly regulate time spent on these devices as at some level, your brain can convert even normal sounds into white noise and prove to be harmful.